ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-6/README.md

 - Gossipsub upgrade.
 - New peering subsystem.

 ## Breaking changes

 There are no breaking changes in this release.
-However, there is a migration will run, and the QUIC transport has changed protocol versions.
+However, there is a migration that will run, and the QUIC transport has changed protocol versions.

+## Changelog

+You can find the changelog on the [Go-IPFS 0.6 GitHub release page](https://github.com/ipfs/go-ipfs/releases/tag/v0.6.0).